 Before moving to UC Santa Cruz, Thorsett worked as an assistant professor of physics at Princeton University and a research fellow at Caltech.
 He was an Alfred P. Sloan Fellow and received the Fullam Award of the Dudley Observatory.
 He also earned a number of fellowships and other honors while completing his master’s and doctorate in physics at Princeton and his bachelor’s in mathematics with honors at Carleton College, from which he graduated summa cum laude.

 Thorsett grew up in Salem.
 He is the son of Karen and Grant Thorsett, a long-time Willamette University biology professor.
-Thorsett attended Salem public schools, and graduated from South Salem High School, where four years at the slow end of the cross country team led him to a lifetime of running; among many other races, he’s participated in two Hood to Coast Relays, two marathons and a triathlon.
+Thorsett attended Salem public schools, and graduated from South Salem High School, where four years at the slow end of the cross country team led him to a lifetime of running.

-Thorsett serves on the board for the National Association of Independent Colleges and Universities and on the Marion County Children and Families Commission.
 He is married to Rachel Dewey Thorsett, an astrophysicist and an affiliated scholar in physics at Willamette.
-Thorsett and his wife have one daughter, Laura who is a freshman at Harvard.
+Thorsett and his wife have one daughter, Laura, who is a recent graduate of Harvard College.